 So if you love to travel and you have a deep desire to help other people, our medical elective in three of South Asia’s nations is a great way to enhance your studies and further your career.
 Your work will contribute to the wider project of helping improve medical care and accessibility to the poorest communities and your actions can really help to make a difference.
 Millions of people in the world are suffering with illness, sickness and infection because they do not have access to quality healthcare but we believe in basic healthcare facilities for everyone, regardless of background, class or social status.
 With available programs for medical students of all disciplines, a medical elective abroad is suitable for anyone with a big heart and a passion to make a positive change.

 Supervision will be provided at all times and Volunteering Journeys offers 24-7 support so you will always have guidance and help, plus you will also benefit from working within a structured environment where you will pick up many new skills.
-All medical disciplines and medical study backgrounds are considered including General care, Emergency, Paediatrics, Gynaecology, Mid-Wifery, Cardiology, Radiotherapy and Imaging, Pathology, Endoscopy, General Nursing, Ambulance Service, and Dental care.
-And in addition to the training you receive during your medical elective hospital hours, our team can also help to arrange cultural activities.
+All medical disciplines and medical study backgrounds are considered including General care, Emergency, Paediatrics, Gynaecology, Mid-Wifery, Cardiology, General Nursing, and Dental care.
+And in addition to the training you receive during your medical elective hospital hours our team can also help to arrange cultural activities.